- Armament and disarmament

 - Conflict, peace and security

 - Peace and development

-Radha Kumar is Director General of the Delhi Policy Group, the first independent think tank in India.
+Radha Kumar is the Former Chair of United Nations University Council.
+Previously, she was Director General of the Delhi Policy Group, the first independent think tank in India.
 She is a specialist in ethnic conflicts, peacemaking and peacebuilding, often from a feminist perspective.
 She has written five books and numerous journal articles on the topic and holds a PhD from Jawaharlal Nehru University, India and an MA and BA from Cambridge University, UK.
 Previously, she has been on the Board of the UN Institute for Training and Research (UNITAR), the Foundation for Communal Harmony (India, Ministry of Home Affairs).

 Dr Patricia Lewis is the Research Director for International Security at Chatham House.
 Previously she was Deputy Director and Scientist-in-Residence at the Center for Nonproliferation Studies at the Monterey Institute, Director of the United Nations Institute for Disarmament Research (UNIDIR) and Director of VERTIC (Verification Research, Training and Information Centre).
 Dr Lewis served on the 2004–06 Weapons of Mass Destruction Commission (WMD), the 2010–11 Advisory Panel on Future Priorities of the Organization for the Prohibition of Chemical Weapons (OPCW) and was an Advisor to the 2008–10 International Commission on Nuclear Non-proliferation and Disarmament (ICNND).
 She was a Commissioner on the 2014–16 Global Commission on Internet Governance and is on the EEAS Space Advisory Board (SAB) as a Senior Space Advisor to the EU Special Envoy for Space.